janet-dev/ci-milestone-project-4/README.md

         - Hot Drinks
         - All Drinks
     - **More...** with dropdown menu for:
-        - Our blog
+        - Our Blog
         - Subscribe

-    which will be inline and fixed just above the red *FOLOW US* banner.
+    which will be inline and fixed just above the red *FOLLOW US* on Facebook banner.

     All dropdown menu items will have dark grey text on a white background and on hover, a light grey backgound.